jesmehta/p5-circle-packing/README.md

 function getCirPack(minInitRadius, maxInitRadius, circleCount, maxAttempts, maxFinalRadius)
 ````

-The function the following parameters :
+The function takes the following parameters :

 **Initial diameter : minInitRadius, maxInitRadius**
 These two parameters define a range for the starting ~radius~ diameter, actually.
 The actual diameter for each circle is a random value between these two values.